-Throughout the year, the Directors have various opportunities to interact with members of the Group Management Committee (GMC) (for instance, at quarterly Board-hosted dinners and during the annual board strategy offsite).
+Directors also have various opportunities to interact with members of the Group Management Committee (GMC) (for instance, at quarterly Board-hosted dinners and during the annual board strategy offsite).
+Due to Covid-19, most of these interactions in 2020 were conducted virtually.